Lacho09/Lacho09/README.md

-### Hi there 👋
+### Hi there 👋 I'm Laciel

-This is Laciel Alonso

 - 🔭 Ph.D. in Physics and Earth Sciences
 - ❤️ In love with research and coding
 - 🤖 Robotics enthusiast
 - 🌱 Currently doing a Postdoc in Statistical Physics
-- 👯 I’m always available to collaborate, I never had the chance but I'm willing to
+- 👯 I’m always available to collaborate

 I'm familiar with: